aderaaij/ardennl-gatsby/content/posts/2019-02-10--blog-updates-typescript-and-hooks/index.md

     ...
 ```

-Now to be fair, I'm not entirely sure what this means, but I do know we should have declare a module definition somewhere.
+Now to be fair, I'm not entirely sure what this means, but I do know we should have declared a module definition somewhere.
 So changing this file to the following:

 ```typescript
 declare module 'material-colors' {